 Therapy, as with journaling, can take many different forms and has even more studies on its efficacy in relation to wellbeing.

-Cognitive-behavioral therapy (CBT) for example, has been shown in studies to be an effective treatment for depression, psychotic disorders and especially anxiety disorders.
+For example, cognitive-behavioral therapy (CBT) has been shown to be an effective treatment for depression, psychotic disorders and anxiety disorders.